the existing and the emerging

 In our times, deep transformations occur on ever shorter intervals of time.
 One instance are social interactions, which used to arise in personal encounters but now happen on technological platforms.
 Another one is the occurrence and, more importantly, the perception of global environmental change.
 Many of these transformations complete within our lifetime, some actually even faster.

-Besides the increasing rapidity of transformations, cultural aspects become ever more important in our lifes while concomitedly natural aspects tend to become less dominating.
-For instance, I worry about the punctuality of trains, the availability of a WLAN, or the quality of the mango I am about to buy.
-In contrast, I do not worry much about the season or about the local harvest of apples.
+Besides the increasing rapidity of transformations, cultural aspects become ever more important in our lifes while concomitantly natural aspects become less dominating.
+I worry about the punctuality of trains, about the availability of a WLAN, or the quality of the mango I am about to buy.
+But I do not worry much about the season or about the local harvest of apples.